Mario Gila: Lazio

+AC Milan

+On 10 July 2026, he joined fellow Serie A club AC Milan ahead of the 2026–27 season, signing a contract until 2031.

 International career

 Gila was called up to a preliminary Spain U19 training camp before the 2019 UEFA European Under-19 Championship.

-Gila received his call-ups for 2023 UEFA European Under-21 Championship and finished the tournament as runner-up after England defeated Spain by 1-0 in the final.
+Gila received his call-up for 2023 UEFA European Under-21 Championship and finished the tournament as runner-up after England defeated Spain by 1-0 in the final.

 On 20 March 2025, Gila was called up to the senior Spain squad for the second leg of the quarterfinal round of the Nations League against the Netherlands after Pau Cubarsí's injury in the first leg.